chemodun/X4TransactionLogAnalyzer/README.md

 - Nothing uploads anywhere
   - The app reads your local files only and keeps all analysis on your machine.

+## Change log

+- 1.1.1 (2025-09-04)
+  - Improved:
+    - Speed of game save loading
+  - Fixed:
+    - Issue with data loading on certain save files (additional check is now performed)
+    - Issue with displaying README after changing the Theme (issue on an element level)
+- 1.1.0 (2025-09-03)
+  - Implemented:
+    - Added a Station Sector column in Ships Transactions table
+- 1.0.0 (2025-09-02)
+  - Implemented:
+    - Initial release

 ## Credits

 - Author: Chem O`Dun